• Skip to main content

 🐌Expert Tips

-- Experiment with Variegated Yarn: This can add a unique effect to each planet, mimicking real-life planetary colors.
+• Experiment with Variegated Yarn: This can add a unique effect to each of the crochet planets, mimicking real-life planetary colors.

-- Label Your Planets: If you create multiple sets, consider labeling the planets for easy identification during play.
+• Label Your Planets: If you create multiple sets, consider labeling the crochet planets for easy identification during play.

-- Incorporate Educational Games: Use the solar system play set to teach your child about the order of the planets or their distances from the sun.
+• Incorporate Educational Games: Use the Crochet Planets and Solar System Play Set to teach your child about the order of the planets or their distances from the sun.

 🧵Pattern FAQs

-I suggest medium or light weight yarn (4 or 3 weight) versus chunky because the balls would come out very huge.
+I suggest medium or light weight yarn (4 or 3 weight) versus chunky because the crochet planets would come out very huge.

 As far as crocheting, I don't think so, but you can use felt and sew on rings that way.